jonathansharp/jonathansharp.github.io/README.md

-# Jon Sharp's Personal Website
+## Personal Website for Jon Sharp
-Made using Massively by HTML5 UP template
+Postdoctoral Scholar at the University of Washington Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES) NOAA Pacific Marine Environmental Laboratory (PMEL) Made using Massively template by HTML5 UP

-Info about Massively below:
+## Info about Massively:
 Massively by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)